 Looking to plan the ultimate Joshua Tree day trip?
-Then you’ve wound up in exactly the right place!
+Then you’re in the right place!

 California’s Joshua Tree National Park is one of the most unique national parks on the West Coast.
 The park marks the spot where two ecosystems – the Mojave Desert and the Colorado Desert – merge.
 The reserve is distinguished by surreal geologic landmarks, epic desert vistas, and lashings of those bizarre trees of course!